TDTran333/Obsidian/Learning/Programming/R/Practicing Statistics Interview Questions in R.md

 * Null hypothesis is that the two samples mean are equal
 * Two-sample t-test assumptions
 	* **Normally distributed ** underlying data
-	* random sample
+	* Random sample
-	* independent observations
+	* Independent observations
+	* Homogeneity of variances
+		* [[bartlett.test()|Bartlett]]'s test is used to test if k samples have equal variances.
 * Two-sample (unpaired) t-test vs. paired t-test
 * T-test in R
 	* Two-sample t-test: `t.test(value ~ group, data = df, var.equal = TRUE)`
 	* Paired t-test: `t.test(value ~ group, data = df, paired = TRUE)`

 ##### ANOVA
+* ANalysis Of VAriance
+* Test for multiple means using variance
+* Why not multiple t-test?
+	* Introduce multiple type I and type II errors
+* ANOVA control for errors so that type I error remains at target %.
+* ANOVA assumptions
+	* Independence of cases
+	* Normal distributions
+	* Homogeneity of variances
+* ANOVA in R
+	* `oneway.test(value ~ group, data, var.equal = TRUE)`
+* Boxplot to visualize  (Q1, Q3, IQR, min(Q1-1.5 x IQR), max (Q3+1.5 IQR), outliers)

 ##### Notes
 * P-value: probability of observing what we've observed, assuming that the null hypothesis is true.
 * The Shapiro-Wilk test calculates a W statistic that tests whether a random sample comes from a normal distribution .
-We look at the p-value to reject h0.
+We look at the p-value to reject $h_0$.
 	* The test has the best power for a given significance level
 * The Kolmogorov-Smirnov Goodness of Fit Test compares your data with a known distribution and lets you know if they have the same distribution.
 * A Q-Q plot is a scatterplot created by plotting two sets of quantiles against one another.
 If both sets of quantiles came from the same distribution, we should see the points forming a line that's roughly straight.